Here at Eastwind Budo Life Centre, we practice Yamanaka-Ha Shindo Ryu Ju Jutsu.

 The YKKF utilizes a subsidiary organizational configuration called the YJJF, which focuses specifically on jujutsu.
 The YJJF has a published syllabus that is open for use by any federation dojo.
 The syllabus follows the modern kyu / dan-i system with prescribed standards for each level.

 This syllabus is based, in part, on the standards of the JuJitsu International Federation (JJIF), which is the governing body for sport jujutsu in the World Games.
-This organization is seeking to have their system of jujutsu accepted as an Olympic sport.
+This organization is seeking to have its system of jujutsu accepted as an Olympic sport.
 Within each country, there is a representative body for the JJIF.

 Finally, the YJJF has a very traditional jujutsu school, which practices Yamanaka Ha Shindo Ryu Jujutsu.
 Although it is essentially a gendai (modern) school of jujutsu, it is practiced in a traditional fashion and is based on koryu (ancient / old school) conventions.
 Historically, Shindo ryu has been practiced mainly at the federation honbu.
 It is non-competitive.
 Like many of the older martial art traditions, it uses the classical menkyo (license) ranking system.